machanism-org/machai/machai-mcp-server/src/site/markdown/index.md

 To publish your own functional tool implementation:

 1. Implement the tool according to the [Machai Functional Tools SPI documentation](https://machai.machanism.org/genai-client/functional-tools.html#How_to_create_a_custom_functional_tool).
-2. Package the implementation into a jar with the required `META-INF/services` registration.
+2. Package the implementation into a jar with the required service-provider registration.
 3. Add both the server jar and your custom tool jar to the runtime classpath.
 4. Start the server and let it discover and register the tool automatically.
 5. Connect with an MCP client and call the published tool through the exposed MCP interface.